actuallyachraf/actuallyachraf/README.md

 I am Achraf, I graduated with BSc in Applied Mathematics currently on a Dipl.Eng (BSc and MSc included) in Software Engineering and MSc in Applied Mathematics my interests revolve around Decentralized Systems, Cryptography, Mathematics and Games.
-I currently work on implementing zkSNARKs and zkSTARKs in Blockchains and study Theorem Proving and Algorithmic Game Theory.
+I currently work on implementing zkSNARKs and zkSTARKs in Blockchains and study Complexity Theory and Algorithmic Game Theory.

 Previously I built Machine Learning models to compete in [numer.ai](https://numer.ai/) and classify malware at [saferwall](https://saferwall.com).